Sujeewa de Silva

-Weddikkara Ruwan Sujeewa de Silva (born 7 October 1979) is a former Sri Lankan cricketer.
+Weddikkara Ruwan Sujeewa de Silva (born 7 October 1979) is a Sri Lankan former international cricketer.
 He is a right-handed batsman and a left-arm medium-fast bowler.
 He is a past student of Kalutara Vidyalaya.

 Domestic career

 In 2000 he broke the record for the most wickets in the Premier Under-23 Trophy, but failed to attract the selectors.
 He made his Twenty20 debut on 17 August 2004, for Colombo Cricket Club in the 2004 SLC Twenty20 Tournament.

 International career

-He made his Test debut on 21 July 2002 against Bangladesh as the 89th Test cap.
-In 2007, he was called up to the squad as cover for injured Chanaka Welagedara, but did not play a match.
+He made his Test debut on 21 July 2002 against Bangladesh as the Sri Lanka's 89th Test cap.
+In 2007, he was called up to the squad as cover for an injured Chanaka Welagedara, but did not play a match.